The Literate Chef

 4. Drain the pasta, add it to the sauce in the pan, and mix it well with tongs until al dente.

-5. Remove to a large bowl and serve.
+5. Remove to a large bowl and serve, garnishing each dish with 3 clams that are still in their shells.

 Hot crusty Italian Bread makes a great accompaniment, as does a good dry white wine such as Wairau River Sauvignon Blanc.